roemeren/tableau-workbook-extractor/docs/source/index.rst

 Tableau Workbook Extractor
 ==========================

+.. custom HTML code to ensure that link opens in new tab
+.. raw:: html

-Welcome to the documentation of the Tableau Workbook Extractor tool.
+   <p>Welcome to the documentation of the <a href="https://github.com/roemeren/tableau-workbook-extractor" target="_blank">Tableau Workbook Extractor</a> tool.</p>

 .. toctree::
    :maxdepth: 2